Tonsil stones: Treatment

 If tonsil stones do not bother a person, no treatment is needed.
-Otherwise gargling saltwater and manual removal may be tried.
+Otherwise gargling with saltwater and manual removal may be tried.
 Chlorhexidine or cetylpyridinium chloride may also be tried.
 Surgical treatment may include partial or complete tonsil removal.

 Some people are able to remove tonsil stones using a cotton swab.
 Oral irrigators are also effective.
 Most electric oral irrigators are unsuitable for tonsil stone removal because they are too powerful and are likely to cause discomfort and rupture the tonsils, which could result in further complications such as infection.
 Irrigators that connect directly to the sink tap via a threaded attachment or otherwise are suitable for tonsil stone removal and everyday washing of the tonsils because they can jet water at low-pressure levels that the user can adjust by simply manipulating the sink tap, allowing for a continuous range of pressures to suit each user's requirements.

-There are also manually pressurized tonsil stone removers which are available.
+There are also manually pressurized tonsil stone removers.
 A manual pump-type tonsil stone remover can adjust the water pressure depending on the number of pumps, effectively removing tonsil stones.

 More simply still, gargling with warm, salty water may help alleviate the discomfort of tonsillitis, which often accompanies tonsil stones.
 Vigorous gargling each morning can also keep the tonsil crypts clear of all but the most persistent tonsilloliths.